VaibhavGaur56789/C-LTTS-Quiz/1_Requirements/Readme.md

 ## Cost and Features

+* Approx. 500 line of code.
-* Game designed is interactive and friendly.
+* Application designed is interactive and user friendly.
-* Simple and easy to play.
+* Simple and easy to use.
 * Easy to modify.
 * There is a scorecard which will be generated at the end.